louisaslett/maths.genealogy/cran-comments.md

 ## R CMD check results

+Duration: 1m 8.3s

+❯ checking CRAN incoming feasibility ...
+[4s/25s] NOTE
+  Maintainer: ‘Louis Aslett <louis.aslett@durham.ac.uk>’

+  Days since last update: 3

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

-This submission is to address the following request from CRAN:
+This re-submission so soon is to address the following request from CRAN:

 > It seems we need to remind you of the CRAN policy:
 >